Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 A property can have multiple validation errors.
 This directive concatenates their error messages, separated by semi-colons (;).
 You'll have to revise the directive if you want different behavior.

 ## What about Knockout?
-This directive is an Angular solution.
+This directive is an AngularJS solution.

 We love Knockout too.
 We expect to write a <a href="http://knockoutjs.com/documentation/custom-bindings.html" target="_blank">Knockout Custom Binding</a> that implements the same behavior with the same simplicity of application.